 There are many other birds called finches around the world.
 Most of these were called such because of their appearance, their behavior, and perhaps their proximity to birds known as finches.
 The ability to classify birds based on their genetic markers and common ancestors is a relatively recent development in ornithology.
 Therefore, the accepted taxonomy of birds and other animals continues to change as our knowledge increases.

 Some of the so-called finches that are not part of the Fringillidae family are the members of the Estrildidae family.
-This family includes more than 140 species which live primarily in Oceania, including Australia, New Zealand and many nearby islands.
+This family includes more than 140 species that live primarily in Oceania, including Australia, New Zealand, and many nearby islands.
 Zebra Finches, the popular pet, are among the many Estrildid finches, as are the multicolored Gouldian Finches.

 Appearance